aws-samples/amazon-api-gateway-header-based-versioning/README.md

 3. The *Lambda@Edge* function uses provided header value and fetches data from an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table.
 This table contains mappings for API versions.
 The function then modifies the *Origin* and the *Host* header of the request and returns it back to Amazon CloudFront
 4. Amazon CloudFront sends the request to the relevant Amazon API Gateway URL.

-In the next sections, we walk you through setting up the development environment and deploying and testing this solution.
+In the next sections, I walk you through setting up the development environment and deploying and testing this solution.

 ---------------
 ### Setup the development environment
 ---------------

-To deploy this solution on AWS, we use the AWS [Cloud9 development environment](https://aws.amazon.com/cloud9/).
+To deploy this solution on AWS, you use the AWS [Cloud9 development environment](https://aws.amazon.com/cloud9/).

 1. Go to the [Cloud9 web console](https://console.aws.amazon.com/cloud9/home?region=us-east-1)
 2. At the top right corner of the console, make sure you’re using *N. Virginia (us-east-1)* region **